The First Steps to Becoming a Second Shooter

 Offer to shoot a wedding with them for free.

-You'll have some responsibilities, and they'll probably have some suggestions on what to wear, how to act and who you'll be allowed to talk to.
+You’ll have some responsibilities, and they’ll probably have suggestions on what to wear, how to act and who you’ll be allowed to talk to.

-This is not a big deal if you're just starting out since this whole experience will be brand new for you.
-As you gain more experience, you'll earn more responsibility and play a larger role.
+This is not a big deal if you’re just starting out, since this whole experience will be brand new for you.
+As you gain more experience, you’ll earn more responsibility and play a larger role.

 This lets everyone work together but separately.

-Another angle to consider is using this second shooter role as an easy side hustle.
-This is a wonderful option for good photographers who aren't ready to start a business of their own but love to keep shooting and getting better.
-If this is NOT you, read on.
+This is a wonderful option for good photographers who aren’t ready to start a business of their own but love to keep shooting and getting better.

 Where else can you find photographers?
 I’m glad you asked.